-Global travel as a Field or Customer Support Engineer – Part 2
+Spotlight on global travel as a Field Engineer – part 2

 Travel amounts and distances vary hugely for different field service and customer support engineers.
 Some trips are planned in advance but a lot of engineers have to respond very quickly and travel almost immediately in response to a major issue or problem.
 Project sites can be well away from major cities and the engineer might arrive at the coldest, hottest or wettest time of year.
 If the site is also in a new country to you, it can present more of a challenge.
 So, what can you do to prepare?